Mr4k/blog/content/differentiable-dithering.md

 Instead of the usual approach, we are going to solve both of these problems at the same time using gradient descent.

 First of all let's define a palette of N colors.
 For this article the colors will be 3 component vectors in rgb space.
 A quick warning to graphics nerds, for portability and simplicity we do not take [gamma correction](http://xahlee.info/img/what_is_gamma_correction.html) into account.
+Our palette can be thought of as a Nx3 matrix where the rows represent colors in the palette and the columns represent the r,g,b weights of each of those colors.
+This entries of this matrix are variables in our optimization problem.

-Now how do we assign a discrete set of colors to pixels in a differentiable way?
+Now how do we assign our palette colors to pixels in a differentiable way?
 I decided to do this using probability distributions.
 Each pixel is represented by a vector containing the probabilities of each palette color being chosen for that pixel.
 When actually generating an image we just sample each pixel's color from it's distribution.

 The above formulation is pretty general.
 Importantly both the colors in the palette and the mapping of image pixels to palette colors are variables which we can optimize over simultaneously.
 Now all we need to do is attach any one of a number of loss functions.